linjonathan/zonally_symmetric_trop_strat/README.md

 <code>conda create -n trop_strat numpy matplotlib python scipy</code>

 This requires conda to be installed, and should create a virtual environment with the name **trop_strat**.
 See [here](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-from-an-environment-yml-file) for more details.
-Then, you need to install the package [findiff](https://findiff.readthedocs.io/en/latest/) via pip.
+After activating the environment, you need to install the package [findiff](https://findiff.readthedocs.io/en/latest/) via pip.

 <code>pip install findiff</code>